-State and National Education Standards Addressed Through Taking Your Students to a Live Theatre Production

-When your students view live theatre, they are taking part in a learning experience that engages their minds on many levels.
-From simple recall and comprehension of the plot of a play or musical to analysis and evaluation of the production elements of a show, students receive and interpret messages communicated through words, movement, music, and other artistic devices.
+State and National Education Standards Addressed Through Taking Your Students to a Live Theatre Production elements of a show, students receive and interpret messages communicated through words, movement, music, and other artistic devices.
 Beyond "I liked it; it was good," students learn to communicate about the content and performance of an artistic piece and to reflect on their own and others' emotional, aesthetic, and intellectual points-of-view and responses.
-And the immediacy of live theatre--the shared moments between actors and audience members in the here-and-now-raises students' awareness of the power and scope of human connection.
+And the immediacy of live theatre--the shared moments between actors and audience members in the here-and-now--raises students' awareness of the power and scope of human connection.